 A Beautiful Garden Is Just A Few Helpful Tips Away!

-A handy trick is to turn the handle on a tool that you use often into a makeshift ruler.
-Tools with long handles, such as shovels, hoes and rakes can be made into measuring sticks.
-Measure the handles with a tape measure laid out in the floor.
+A handy trick is to turn the handle on a tool that you often use a makeshift ruler.
+Tools with long handles, such as shovels, hoes, and rakes can be made into measuring sticks.
+Measure the handles with a tape measure laid out on the floor.
 Label the distances using a permanent marker.
-When you are at work in the garden, you will always have a handy measuring device on each and every tool.
+When you are at work in the garden, you will always have a handy measuring device on every tool.

 You do not need store-bought chemical treatments for plant mildew.
 Plain water with a bit of liquid soap and baking soda will do the trick.
 You then want to spray this mixture on your plants one time a week until you notice the mildew disappear.
 Baking soda will not damage your plants and treats the fungus gently but efficiently.

 Growing your garden plants at home might not be the most convenient thing for you, but you will save a lot of money and always have the confidence that what you're eating and feeding your family is as fresh and as healthy as possible.
 Use the tips you've learned here and get started in your garden today.